 However, now as the device gets old, and there’s that one question that everyone is asking about when the successor of the Lenovo P2 will arrive and what will it bring to the table and for how much?
-Well, in this post we’ll try to discuss that in much more detail and talk about its specs, battery capacity, design, pricing and much more.
+We are indeed talking about the Lenovo P3, and it is quite likely that we will get some rumors or leaks about the P3 in coming few weeks as the device is expected to be released around Q2 2018.

 Design and Display

 Starting with that design, Lenovo (Motorola also has its fair share in designing and manufacturing Lenovo devices) went all in this time with its big guns and crafted the P2 with all-metal unibody design and in the Lenovo P3 will we see the same design philosophy.
 The P3 will be an All-metal phone, with a distinct placement of antenna bands this time around to give a different look because in Lenovo’s world different is better.
-And there’s a great chance this time, that the company might jump on to the 18:9 screen bandwagon that every OEM does nowadays.
+And there’s a great chance this time, which the company might jump on to the 18:9 screen bandwagon that every OEM does nowadays.
+Lenovo hasn’t yet released a device with 18:9 display, so it would be quite interesting to see Lenovo’s take on this.
+There are slight chances that we might even see something like what Apple did with the iPhone X.

 Lenovo P3 Specs

-Now let’s dive into what the specs of the Lenovo P3 will sport, starting with the processor, the P2 featured the Qualcomm Snapdragon 625 which is an Octa-core chip, clocked at 2.1GHz.
-While on the P3, Lenovo might go with the Snapdragon 626 which is a slightly overclocked version of the 625, another option for the P3 is the Snapdragon 630, which is also powering the Motorola Moto X4.
+The Lenovo P2 featured the Qualcomm Snapdragon 625 which is an Octa-core chip, clocked at 2.1GHz.
+With the P3, Lenovo might go with the Snapdragon 626 Octa-Core processor which is a slightly overclocked version of the 625, another option for the P3 is the Snapdragon 630, which is also powering the Motorola Moto X4.
 However, there’s still one more chip remaining, but that chip isn’t out yet, it’s the long-rumored Snapdragon 635, that is said to be 30% faster and improved upon the 630, and is confirmed to arrive in 2018.

-A MediaTek chip has a very thin margin of making the cut on the Lenovo P3, and MediaTek chips usually don’t have a good reputation in consumer’s mind in India as far as we know.
-Following with that, the Lenovo P3 will have 4GB of RAM and a 6GB RAM model could be possible and will be a class leading.
-If Lenovo decides to pioneer this in the price segment that the P3 competes in.
-Now coming towards the internal storage a 32GB and a 64GB variant will be available as usual nothing to see here, and yes, you will also get the SD-card slot making it expandable upto 256GB.
+The Lenovo P3 will have 4GB of RAM and a 6GB RAM model could be possible.
+If Lenovo decides to pioneer this in the price segment that the P3 competes.
+Now coming towards the internal storage a 32GB and a 64GB variant will be available as usual nothing to see here, and yes, you will also get the SD-card slot making it expandable up to 256GB.

 Battery: A Slight Bump but an Extreme Fast Charger

 This feature is the highlighting USP of the Lenovo P3 and is the reason why the device exists in the first place, so we do not expect Lenovo to go crazy with numbers, but we think this time it’s more of an optimization game than just throwing in huge numbers.
 A slight bump from 5100mAh to 5500mAh is quite acceptable.
-The next-gen processors from Qualcomm will also have the same or better efficiency so; battery life is going to be spectacular on the upcoming Lenovo P3.
+The next-gen processors from Qualcomm will also have the same or better efficiency so; battery life is going to be spectacular on the upcoming Lenovo P3 also known as Lenovo Vibe P3.

-As you may know, that with great power comes great responsibilities, and the pledge to get this power back into the Lenovo P3 has to be done by a fast charging facility like no other.
-Nobody likes to wait for 3 or 4 hours to get their batteries charged up; especially when you are sporting a humongous 5000mAh plus power pack.
+Nobody likes to wait for 3 or 4 hours to get their batteries charged up these days; especially when you are sporting a humongous 5000mAh plus power pack.
 So, we expect Lenovo to equip the P3 with Qualcomm Quick Charge 4+.

-The tech is currently found only on the Razer Phone, so there’s a big probability that Lenovo could implement this, but again, we don’t know, which future mid-range chipsets will future this, so there’s that.
+This tech is currently found only on the Razer Phone, so there’s a big probability that Lenovo could implement this, but again, we don’t know, which future mid-range chipsets will future this, so there’s that.
+There is also another benefit of this which is the cooling because QC4+ operates on optimal voltage technology which means whenever your smartphones get warmer it will automatically decrease voltage and increase the AMP of the charging current.

 Camera: Expect a Dual Shooter